AhmedNadar/OLD_ahmednadar.github.io/_posts/2013-09-12-overwrite-how-Capybara-ignores-hidden-elements.md

 title: "Overwrite how Capybara ignores hidden elements"
 date: 2013-09-12 11:22:54 -0400
 comments: true
-tags: [Capybara, Rspec, Rails, Test, TDD]
+tags: [Capybara, Rspec, Rails, Test, TDD, tips]
 ---

 Working with [Caybara](http://rubydoc.info/github/jnicklas/capybara/master) is fun and joy for me as an early web designer and front-end developer.
 I always care about the user experience -[UX](https://en.wikipedia.org/wiki/User_experience)- and how user would interact with the page.